perriera/for_interfaces/linux/INSTALL.md

 		sudo apt install -y build-essential libtool autotools-dev automake pkg-config git clangd cppcheck clang-tidy python3-pip checkinstall gdb xclip openssh-server net-tools

- - [ ] In the interest of simplicity set to temporary environment variables (just for this process)
+ - [ ] In the interest of simplicity set these temporary environment variables to your desired email address and username (for the purposes of the Linux box):

 		MY_EMAIL_IS="myemail@email.com"
 		MY_NAME_IS="My Name"